 Homeschool Science Courses

-George Fox education and science undergraduates teach science courses in campus laboratories to about 360 homeschool and local elementary students.
+George Fox education and science undergraduates teach science courses in campus laboratories to more than 300 home-school and local elementary students.
 Between six and nine eight-week classes are offered a year.
 The only cost to students is for materials used.
 One of the science classes is presented in Spanish free of charge to local Hispanic students.